 Excessive absence may affect a student's grade.
 Excessive absence is defined as, with the exception of medically excused absence and religious holidays, more than three cuts in a class that meets three times a week or more than two absences in a class that meets twice per week.
 The instructor should be notified of extra-curricular absences prior to missing class.
-The application of this policy is left to the individual instructor who, at the beginning of each semester, will provide the specific requirements of his/her course in the syllabus.
+The application of this policy is left to the individual instructor who, at the beginning of each semester, will provide the specific requirements of his/her course in the course syllabus.

 The instructor may use the quality of class participation in determining student grades if it has been specified as a requirement of the course.
-If you are subject to an extended absence (3 or more consecutive days) due to illness, death in the family or legal commitment, contact the Division Dean's office.
+In the event of an extended absence (3 or more days), the Dean's office should be contacted.